 The SSW wants to stay connected with you!
-Please keep in touch post-graduation so that we may connect you with continuing education opportunities, field instructor and teaching opportunities, and study abroad and service learning events.
-We also want to hear updates on how you are using your MSW.
+Please keep in touch post-graduation by registering for our Alumni Chapter.
+Link: https://links.asu.edu/SSWAlumniRegistry Let us know how you are using your MSW.
+We also provide continuing education opportunities, practicum supervisor and teaching opportunities, study abroad, and service-learning events.